 The high spec astro turf facility was opened by Dutch International Hockey player Taeke Taekema and ex-GB player Brett Garrard on 27 May 2012.

 The artificial turf of our astro turf facility is a high spec product manufactured in Holland by Edel Grass and was the first pitch of this kind laid in Europe.
 It uses a yarn developed by TenCate who are a market leader in advanced textiles and material technologies.
 The yarn used is micro curled and then woven to provide a dense non directional pile on which to play hockey.
 This development has global accreditation from Federation International de Hockey (FIH) which is the highest standard available.
 The carpet has a unique integrated backing system laid on a shock absorbing layer on top of an engineered sub base.
 The prime aim of this backing is to retain water within the carpet to maintain its low sliding resistance making it a fast pitch.
 This gives the pitch long term stability with perfect damping and shock absorption.
 The net effect is predictable and fast ball roll and enables players of all levels to learn and improve their game as its playing characteristics are the same as used at the highest levels in the game.

-The School also have ample space in the grounds for golfers to practise shots and enjoy the golf club, conveniently located next door to the School.
+The School also enjoy access to a golf club, conveniently located next door to the School.

 Outdoor Pizza Oven – designed and constructed by pupils of the School during the Summer of 2016.

 New Wildlife and Science Pond – for pond dipping for science-based projects.

 Garden – planting areas provide a space for childrens’ green fingers.